bonitasoft/bonita-doc/md/runtime-monitoring.md

 # Bonita Runtime Monitoring

 Discover how to monitor a runtime environment running Bonita

 ## Why monitoring ?

 Monitoring a Production environment is crucial to ensure the runtime is correctly sized and tuned.

-Bonita provides a series of technical and BPM-related metrics to monitor the health of Bonita runtime environment.
+Bonita provides a series of technical and Bonita-related metrics to monitor the health of Bonita runtime environment.
 Some metrics are enabled by default and cannot be disabled.
 Some others are optional and can be enabled according to your needs.